-Shakti, also known as Shaks to his childhood friends, is a husband, father, brother and friend, philosopher, guide to many.
-He considers himself to be a world citizen sporting a universal and inclusive outlook and possessing a wide range of interests.
-He was born and brought up in Mumbai, formerly known as Bombay, to parents who hailed from Lahore [now in Pakistan].
-He is the youngest of four siblings; husband to Suchita, a travel-trade professional and father to Karishma, a public health professional.
+Shakti, known as Shaks to his childhood friends, is a husband, father, brother, friend, philosopher and guide.
+He sees himself as a world citizen sporting a universal and inclusive outlook.
+Born and brought up in Mumbai, formerly Bombay, to parents who hailed from Lahore [now in Pakistan], Shakti is the youngest of four siblings; husband to Suchita, a travel-trade professional and father to Karishma, a public health professional.

 He grew up in a cosmopolitan environment, attending Campion school – a Jesuit run institution – followed by degrees in accounting and business administration.
 On graduating from his MBA class, he experienced a great void arising from the lack of an appreciation for humanities, social sciences and the arts.
 He continued to pursue a commercial career while making up for his thirst for liberal arts through avid reading.
 His corporate career spanned 33 years, initially as a banker and later as a management consultant, corporate strategist and business development executive.
 He spent 15 years at IBM from where he emerged as a Corporate Service Corps (CSC) alum.
 After reaching retirement age at IBM in 2017 he crossed-over to the social sector and now works as a Senior fellow with PYXERA Global, a D.C. based non-profit.